 - In Babes in Toyland, the villain konks Stan over the head...
 Stan looks confused, turns to Ollie, and says "Did he hit me?"
 Ollie nods, and Stan collapses.

-- Averted in Star Trek III The Search For Spock where Dr. McCoy was suffering from a Vulcan mind meld.
-Mccoy was fine during incarceration, but could slip into Spock-mode at any given moment.
+- Averted in Star Trek III: The Search for Spock where Dr. McCoy i suffering from a Vulcan mind meld.
+McCoy is fine during incarceration, but can slip into Spock-mode at any given moment.